jomout/Backend-Middleware-ROS/robotics-middleware/README.md

 # Robotics Middleware

 A FastAPI-based worker service that consumes task events from Redis Streams, coordinates execution (optionally via ROS 2), and updates task statuses in Postgres.
-It’s designed to work with the Backend Gateway, which writes task stacks and emits events to the `task_stacks` Redis stream.
+It works alongside the Backend Gateway, which writes task stacks and emits events to the `task_stacks` Redis stream.

 This middleware can run in two modes:

-- Non-ROS mode (default): simulates execution and marks stacks completed/failed.
+- Non-ROS mode (default in code): simulates execution and marks stacks completed/failed.
 - ROS mode: starts a background ROS 2 executor and dispatches tasks to a ROS node.

+Note: In Docker Compose, ROS is enabled by default via `ROS_ENABLED: ${ROS_ENABLED:-true}`.
+Locally, the default in code is `False` unless set in `.env`.

 ---

 ## What it does

 - Subscribes to a Redis Stream (default: `task_stacks`) using a consumer group (default: `robots`).
-- For each `task_stack.created` (or `task_stack.pending`) event:
+- For each `task_stack.created` event:
   - Checks the device status (must be `online`).
   - Loads the corresponding task stack (`pending`).
   - Transitions it to `in_progress` and executes:
     - Non-ROS mode: logs simulated commands, then marks `completed` or `failed`.
     - ROS mode: uses a ROS 2 bridge (`app/core/ros_bridge.py`) to invoke `app/ros/middleware_node.py`, then marks `completed` or `failed`.
-- Acknowledges the stream message only after successful processing; errors cause retries.
+- Acknowledges the stream message after processing (success or failure).
+There are no automatic retries from the stream, failures are reflected in the DB status.

 Key modules:

+- `app/main.py`: FastAPI app lifecycle (starts/stops the consumer and ROS bridge).
-- `app/core/redis_consumer.py`: Redis XREADGROUP loop, message handling, ownership/status checks.
+- `app/core/redis_consumer.py`: Redis XREADGROUP loop, message handling, status checks.
 - `app/core/worker.py`: simulated executor (non-ROS).
 - `app/core/ros_worker.py`: ROS-backed executor.
 - `app/core/ros_bridge.py`: background ROS 2 executor thread + task dispatch helpers.
-- `app/core/models.py`: SQLAlchemy models aligned with the Postgres schema used by the gateway.
+- `app/core/models.py`: SQLAlchemy models aligned with the DB schema used by the gateway.
 - `app/core/config.py`: Pydantic Settings with `.env` support.

 ---